-We analyze traffic count data available on Luxembourg's open data portal (Gouvernement du Grand-Duché de Luxembourg, 2023).
+We begin by examining traffic count data from Luxembourg's open data portal (Gouvernement du Grand-Duché de Luxembourg, 2023).
 The data, compiled by the Administration des Ponts et Chaussées (Luxembourg Bridges and Roads Administration), includes daily traffic counts.
-These counts are measured by CCTV cameras placed at various points on the roads.
-We aggregate the number of bi-directional car counts at each traffic post, for each month, over the period 2017 to 2022 by canton.
+We aggregate the number of bi-directional car counts at each traffic post, for each month, over the period 2018 to 2022 by canton.
 We only include traffic posts that have no missing data for each month and each year during this period.
-Figure F.1 shows the total annual traffic volume by canton, while Figure F.1b presents the change in total annual traffic volume by canton from 2017 to 2022.
-Examining the total annual traffic volume, we observe a slight upward trend in traffic counts up to the year 2019 for all cantons except for Mersch.
-As expected, there is a decline in 2020 across all cantons, coinciding with the COVID-19 pandemic.
-The traffic counts for the years 2021 and 2022 are largely comparable to pre-pandemic levels, showing no increase.
-This is particularly evident when examining Figure F.1b, which shows no particularly strong change in traffic volume in 2021 and 2022 compared to pre-pandemic levels.
+Figure H.1 in Appendix H illustrates where these traffic posts are located in Luxembourg along with the public transport networks.
+The traffic posts circled have all experienced a decrease in annual bi-directional car traffic volume compared to 2019.
+These traffic posts are largely situated in the vicinity of Luxembourg City and mostly close to public transport networks.